Find Affordable College Courses

 Saint Leo, FL

-With a ranking of #10, Saint Leo University did quite well on this year’s most popular schools for sociology students working on their bachelor’s degree.
-St. Leo University is a moderately-sized private not-for-profit school located in the suburb of Saint Leo.
+Saint Leo University ranked #10 on this year’s Most Popular Sociology Bachelor’s Degree Schools in Florida list.
+St. Leo University is a medium-sized private not-for-profit school located in the small suburb of Saint Leo.

 Of the 42 students majoring in sociology at St. Leo University, 26% are male and 74% are female.